James G. Townsend

-James G. Townsend is an American politician, currently serving as a member and Minority Leader of the New Mexico House of Representatives, where he represents the 54th district.
+James G. Townsend (born 1954/1955) is an American politician who has served as a member of the New Mexico Legislature since 2015.
+He served as a member New Mexico House of Representatives, where he represented the 54th district from 2015 to 2024, and as a member of the New Mexico Senate, where he has represented the 34th district since 2025.

 Early life and education

 Townsend was born and raised in Carlsbad, New Mexico.
-He graduated from New Mexico State University.

 Career

-After graduating from college, Townsend worked several jobs in the energy sector, including as director of Holly Energy Partners, a subsidiary of HollyFrontier, from 2012–2017.
+Townsend worked several jobs in the energy sector, including as director of Holly Energy Partners, a subsidiary of HollyFrontier, from 2012 to 2017.
 Townsend was elected to the New Mexico House of Representatives in 2016 and became Minority Leader at the start of the 2019 legislative session.
-An opponent of abortion, Townsend voted against House Bill 51, which attempted to repeal an old New Mexico law that makes it a crime to perform an abortion.
+An opponent of abortion, Townsend voted against House Bill 51, which attempted to repeal an old New Mexico law that made it a crime to perform an abortion.

 In 2022, Townsend obstructed the New Mexico legislature from passing voting reform legislation.
 The legislation would have allowed people to sign up once to receive absentee ballots in future elections; restored the voting rights of felons; and required every county to provide a minimum of two ballot drop boxes.

+Townsend served as the House minority leader from 2019 to 2023.
+Following the resignation of his successor T. Ryan Lane in March 2024 Townsend assumed the position of acting minority leader.